megasanjay/technical_exercise/README.md

 The original project can be found here : [GitHub repo](https://github.com/fyears/electron-python-example).
 In depth details can be found in the original repo but I have updated packages for later versions of electron.
 An extensive summary can be found below.

 ## Description
-This repository conatains the source code for the technical exercise.
+This repository contains the source code for the technical exercise.
 The electron app showcased here takes in two numbers and returns the sum of the two numbers.

 ### Setup
 We need the python application, `python`, `pip`, `node`, `npm`, available in command line.
 For using `zerorpc`, we also need the C/C++ compilers (`cc` and `c++` in the command line, and/or MSVC on Windows).